Chhattisgarh: Economy

-Chhattisgarh's nominal gross state domestic product (GSDP) is estimated at ₹5.09 lakh crore in 2018–19, the 17th largest state economy in India.
-The economy of Chhattisgarh recorded a growth rate of 6.7% in 2017–18.
+Chhattisgarh's nominal gross state domestic product (GSDP) is estimated at ₹5.09 lakh crore in 2023–24, the 17th largest state economy in India.
+The economy of Chhattisgarh recorded a growth rate of 11.2% in 2023–24.
 Chhattisgarh's success factors in achieving high growth rate are growth in agriculture and industrial production.

 Agriculture

 Agriculture is counted as the chief economic occupation of the state.
-According to a government estimate, net sown area of the state is 4.828 million hectares and the gross sown area is 5.788 million hectares.
+According to a government estimate, the net sown area of the state is 4.828 million hectares and the gross sown area is 5.788 million hectares.
 Horticulture and animal husbandry also engage a major share of the total population of the state.
 About 80% of the population of the state is rural and the main livelihood of the villagers is agriculture and agriculture-based small industry.

 The majority of the farmers are still practicing the traditional methods of cultivation, resulting in low growth rates and productivity.
 The farmers have to be made aware of modern technologies suitable to their holdings.
 Providing adequate knowledge to the farmers is essential for a better implementation of the agricultural development plans and to improve productivity.

 Considering this and a very limited irrigated area, the productivity of not only rice but also other crops is low, hence the farmers are unable to obtain economic benefits from agriculture and it has remained as subsistence agriculture till now.

 Agricultural products

-The main crops are rice, maize, kodo-kutki and other small millets and pulses (tuar and kulthi); oilseeds, such as groundnuts (peanuts), soybeans and sunflowers, are also grown.
+The main crops are rice, maize, kodo-kutki and other small millets and pulses (tuar and kulthi); oilseeds, such as groundnuts (peanuts), soybeans and sunflowers are also grown.
 In the mid-1990s, most of Chhattisgarh was still a monocrop belt.
 Only one-fourth to one-fifth of the sown area was double-cropped.
 When a very substantial portion of the population is dependent on agriculture, a situation where nearly 80% of a state's area is covered only by one crop, immediate attention to turn them into double crop areas is needed.
-Also, very few cash crops are grown in Chhattisgarh, so there is a need to diversify the agriculture produce towards oilseeds and other cash crops.
+Also, very few cash crops are grown in Chhattisgarh, so there is a need to diversify the agricultural produce towards oilseeds and other cash crops.
 Chhattisgarh is also called the "rice bowl of central India".